Amazon Fire Tablet Not Charging? Here’s How To Fix It

 The first thing you’ll need is a new battery.
 Perhaps unsurprisingly, Amazon doesn’t seem to sell “official” replacement batteries over the counter.
 Basically, they don’t want you prying their shiny hardware open and sticking your fingers in it, getting a shock, and then suing them for a kajillion dollars, so they don’t go out of their way to make this process any easier.
 Fortunately, a generation of do-it-yourselfers doesn’t care what Amazon wants, and has worked out a whole system for battery replacement.

 Warning: if it is not completely obvious, opening your Kindle Fire up in this way voids your warranty so hard that Jeff Bezos may well come to your house and throw eggs at your door.
 You have been warned.
 That said, this isn’t particularly difficult to do.
-Just take your time and start out with the minimum force, and only slowly use more force as needed.
+Just take your time and start out with the minimum force, increasing force slowly only if needed.

-You will need one tool: commonly called an “opener tool” or a prying tool, sometimes referred to as a spudger for the tougher spots, this tool is basically a strong but flexible plastic or metal curved bit that can be used to gently pry open the glued-together electronics of a smartphone or a tablet.
-There are a lot of varieties out there; you can even use a screwdriver if you don’t mind all your panels being scratched up and bent.
+You will need one tool: commonly called an “opener tool” or a prying tool, sometimes referred to as a spudger for the tougher spots.This tool is basically a strong but flexible plastic or metal curved bit that can be used to gently pry open the glued-together electronics of a smartphone or a tablet.
+There are a lton of different ones out there.
+You can even use a screwdriver if you don’t mind all your panels being scratched up and bent.
 One excellent all-purpose opener is available (of course) on Amazon but you can use any tool you like.
 I personally like this multi-tool kit which has a wide variety of openers, giving you the ability to work on all kinds of small electronics.
-The key thing about your opening tool is just that it needs to be strong and thin.
+Your opening tool is just needs to be strong and thin, that’s it.

 Step One: Remove the Back Case